s-wxy/s-wxy.github.io/template/2016-01-12-inverted-minors-considered-harmful-with-strong-nt.md

 If inverted minors is agreed, without intervention, garbage 1NT is always on.

-If inverted minors is *off*, a constructive 1NT is ensured over 1♣ opening even if intervened, as there is always a better call <small>i.e. a suit or pass</small>.
-Respond 2♣ with a weak 3-3-3-4 because the opener often has 4+ clubs.

-If 1♣ ensures 3+ clubs
-: With minimum strength, the probability of only 3 clubs is 21.5%.

-If 1♣ can be 4-4-3-2
-: With minimum strength, the probability of exactly 3 clubs is 20.4%, 4-4-3-2 5.19%.

 ### Weak 4-card support dumped as garbage ###
 Express 5-card support at 3 level preempts, but 1NT with 4-card support is much